IvanRahn/i4c-poc/README.md

 React, CircleCI, AWS, HTML/CSS, Keystone(Node / Express / Mongo)

+# Details of Project Management & Planning process including

+## Project plan & timeline
+The project was was broken down into user stories, we used trello to keep track of these stories.
+The timeline was broken down using the “point poker” system that assigns a point to each user story which would give us an idea on how long we should spend on each story.

+## Client communications
+Client communication was done mainly through slack and meetings that we have organised.

 # Instructions to install

 Clone the repo and run npm install, then npm start.